alexbooth/neural-video-generator/README.md

 └── STATUS
 ```
 ### STATUS File
 Status file is periodically updated by the container and can be polled to query the current state of a job.
-The status file will be used to determine if a job has completed, failed, or is in progress.
+The status file will be used to determine if a job has is starting, completed, failed, or is in progress.

 #### Starting state
 Job will breifly be in a starting state when a new job is kicked off.